 Closing is on August 6, so I imagine I'll be loading all of this stuff into a truck on August 7 and carting it off to the new house.
 The only snag is that the guy I've hired to finish the basement workshop for me (flooring, walls, ceiling, lighting, etc) isn't going to be available until probably October.
-Which means my mangled layout will have to moulder away in the new garage for the foreseeable future
+Which means my mangled layout will have to moulder away in pieces for the foreseeable future

 08/19/21 - A new home for Hope

 I managed to get my layout moved over to the new house, and with only a modicum of mangulation.
 A few things did fall off in the process, but I think I managed to snag most (if not all) of them.
 So, mainly it's just going to be a matter of remembering where everything goes and then gluing it all back down.
 And fortunately for me, I have this exhaustive blog as a reference.

 Unfortunately, when basement finisher guy starts his work the whole thing is going to have to move yet again (this time out into the garage).
 However, that won't happen until October at the earliest, so at least for now it's just going to have sit there in its mangled state.

 I see that Walthers has come out with a new Cornerstone barn and silo kit that would've been perfect for my "Miller Farm" scene in Hope -

 09/08/21 - All tooled up and no place to go....

 Well, I at least have a floor now -